HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 Although the trend is that a desktop page requests more bytes of JavaScript than a mobile page, with the median desktop page requesting 620 KB of JavaScript, and a mobile one 570 KB, the differences aren't huge.

-According to Alex Russell's [The Performance Inequality Gap, 2024](https://infrequently.org/2024/01/performance-inequality-gap-2024/) study, these are however far above the proposed target of a page load of under 3 seconds at the 75th percentile, which is 365 KB.
+According to Alex Russell's <a hreflang="en" href="https://infrequently.org/2024/01/performance-inequality-gap-2024/">The Performance Inequality Gap, 2024</a> study, these are however far above the proposed target of a page load of under 3 seconds at the 75th percentile, which is 365 KB.

 At the 75th percentile, both mobile and desktop blast past the proposed 650 KB budget to achieve 5 seconds by, and that is assuming it's a JavaScript heavy page, and markup is accordingly smaller.